 Thanks to this work, you can now get critical insights about the majority of PostHog services by simply enabling the monitoring features in the Helm chart.
 You can read more about these in our chart configuration docs.

 Improving deployments for PostHog Cloud and our self-hosting customers is an effort we will keep investing in.
-Here's a sneak peak at some of the projects in our roadmap:
+Here's a sneak peek at some of the projects in our roadmap:

 keep improving our chart to align to Kubernetes best practices